harshajogi/AI-Travel-Planner-/README.md

 - 🤖 **AI-Powered Itinerary Generation**
   - Generates personalized travel plans using an LLM through OpenRouter.
   - Creates morning, afternoon, and evening activities for each day.
+  - Adapts the itinerary according to destination, budget, trip duration, travel style, and number of travelers.

 - 💰 **Budget-Based Planning**
   - Takes the user's budget into account.
-  - Calculates estimated costs for individual days and the complete trip.
+  - Provides estimated costs for individual days and the complete trip.
+  - Supports both budget-friendly and luxury travel planning.

 - 👥 **Multiple Travelers**
   - Allows users to specify the number of travelers.
+  - Uses the number of travelers when planning and estimating trip costs.

 - 🎯 **Multiple Travel Styles**
   - Adventure